-- A. The corporate tax rate in Israel is 23%. - B. Losses and deductions for tax purposes carried forward amount to approximately \$20 million as at December 31, 2023.
-Due to the lack of history of taxable income and uncertainty of taxable income in the foreseeable future, no deferred tax assets were recorded for these carry forward losses and deductions. - C. In 2023, as a result of uncertainty of taxable income in the foreseeable future, the Company has written off its downpayments for taxes of surplus expenses ("Odfot") in the amount of \$12.
-The Company did not record current taxes for the year ended December 31, 2023, since it had no taxable income. - D. Effects of the implementation of the amendment to IAS 12:
+- A. The corporate tax rate in Israel is 23%. - B. Losses and deductions for tax purposes carried forward amount to approximately \$16 thousand as of December 31, 2024.
+Due to the cumulative losses since inception and the fact that the year ended December 31, 2024 is the first year which demonstrated turnaround to profitability and out of prudence, the Company has concluded not to record deferred tax assets for these carry forward losses and deductions.

+As of December 31, 2024, the Company has written off its downpayments for taxes of surplus expenses ("Odfot") in the amount of \$22.

+C. The Company did not record current taxes for the year ended December 31, 2024, since it had no taxable income.

+Deferred tax

-Decem December 31,
+December 31,

-2023 2022
+2024 2023

-Long term Deferred tax Assets 572 661
+Deferred tax Assets 313 547

-Short term Deferred tax liabilities 138 114

-Long term Deferred tax liabilities 409 522
+Deferred tax liabilities 332 547